Effects of meditation: Controversies in mindful emotion regulation

 It is debated as to whether top-down executive control regions such as the dorsolateral prefrontal cortex (DLPFC), are required or not to inhibit reactivity of the amygdala activation related to the production of evoked emotional responses.
-Arguably an initial increase in activation of executive control regions developed during mindfulness training may lessen with increasing mindfulness expertise.
+Arguably, an initial increase in activation of executive control regions developed during mindfulness training may lessen with increasing mindfulness expertise.

+Furthermore, current research data is inconclusive and incomplete in linking the positive effects of mindful meditation with a variety of reported positive effects.
+Additional high-fidelity studies are needed before a complete understanding of the full effects of mindfulness can be reached.

 Stress reduction

 Research has shown stress reduction benefits from mindfulness.
 A 2019 study tested the effects of meditation on the psychological well-being, work stress, and blood pressure of employees working in the United Kingdom.
-One group of participants were instructed to meditate once a day using a mindfulness app on their smartphones, while the control group did not engage in meditation.
+One group of participants was instructed to meditate once a day using a smartphone mindfulness app, while the control group did not engage in meditation.
 Measurements of well-being, stress, and perceived workplace support were taken for both groups before the intervention and then again after four months.
 Based on self-report questionnaires, the participants who engaged in meditation showed a significant increase in psychological well-being and perceived workplace support.
 The meditators also reported a significant decrease in anxiety and stress levels.

-Another study conducted to understand association between mindfulness, perceived stress and work engagement indicated that mindfulness was associated with lower perceived stress and higher work engagement.
+Another study conducted to understand the association between mindfulness, perceived stress, and work engagement indicated that mindfulness was associated with lower perceived stress and higher work engagement.

+An additional study from 2021 looking at the effect of centering meditation intervention on stress levels of college students saw a statistically significant improvement in stress and mindfulness levels over time.
+Inclusive of this was the finding that it helped reduce stress and the variance of that stress on a participant-to-participant basis.

 Other research shows decreased stress levels in people who engage in meditation after shorter periods of time as well.
 Evidence of significant stress reduction was found after only three weeks of meditation intervention.
 Brief, daily meditation sessions can alter one's behavioral response to stressors, improving coping mechanisms and decreasing the adverse impact caused by stress.
 A study from 2016 examined anxiety and emotional states of naive meditators before and after a seven-day meditation retreat in Thailand.
 Results displayed a significant reduction in perceived stress after this traditional Buddhist meditation retreat.

+Cancer diagnosis and treatment often comes with psychological complications; as an example, rates of psychological distress in breast cancer patients in China was a staggering 49%.
+A meta-analysis of 869 studies saw that Mindfulness-based stress reduction resulted in significant decreases of anxiety and depression levels in cancer patients.